-At the moment, there is no simple way for the server to know if pushed resources are already in one of user's caches, so resources will keep being pushed with every user's visit.
-So, you might need to create a cache-aware HTTP/2 server push mechanism.
-If fetched, you could try to get them from a cache based on the index of what's already in the cache, avoiding secondary server pushes altogether.
+At the moment, there is no simple way for the server to know if pushed resources are already in one of the user’s caches, so resources will keep being pushed with every user’s visit.
+You may then need to create a cache-aware HTTP/2 server push mechanism.
+If fetched, you could try to get them from a cache based on the index of what’s already in the cache, avoiding secondary server pushes altogether.

 Keep in mind, though, that the new

 cache-digestspecification negates the need to manually build such "cache-aware" servers, basically declaring a new frame type in HTTP/2 to communicate what’s already in the cache for that hostname.
 As such, it could be particularly useful for CDNs as well.

 For dynamic content, when a server needs some time to generate a response, the browser isn’t able to make any requests since it’s not aware of any sub-resources that the page might reference.
 For that case, we can warm up the connection and increase the TCP congestion window size, so that future requests can be completed faster.
 Also, all inlined assets are usually good candidates for server pushing.
 In fact, Inian Parameshwaran did remarkable research comparing HTTP/2 Push vs. HTTP Preload, and it’s a fantastic read with all the details you might need.
 Server Push or Not Server Push?
 Colin Bendell’s Should I Push? might point you in the right direction.